martini-alessandro/Maximum-Entropy-Spectrum/README.md

 # MAXIMUM ENTROPY SPECTRAL ANALYSIS FOR ACCURATE PSD COMPUTATION

 `memspectrum` is a package for the computation of power spectral densitiy (PSD) of time series.
-It implements a fast numpy verion of the Burg method for Maximum Entropy Spectral Analysis.
+It implements a fast `numpy`/`scipy` based version of the Burg method for Maximum Entropy Spectral Analysis.
 The method is fast and reliable and shows better performance than other standard methods.

-The method is based on the maximum entropy principle, and it allows to make minimal assumptions on unavailable information.
+The maximum entropy spectral estimation is based on the maximum entropy principle, and it allows to make minimal assumptions on unavailable information.
 Furthermore, it provides a beautiful link between spectral analysis and the theory of autoregressive processes.